Willennn/Diabetes-Prediction-ML/README.md

 ⚠️ Important Disclaimer
 This is an educational project demonstrating machine learning workflows.
 It is NOT intended for actual medical diagnosis.
 Always consult healthcare professionals for medical advice.
 The model's 56% recall means it misses 44% of diabetic patients, making it unsuitable for clinical use without significant improvements.
+This dataset contains data exclusively from Pima Native American women.
+The model used on male patients could be significantly less effective.

 📚 Dataset Information
-Source: PIMA Indians Diabetes Database
+**Source:** PIMA Indians Diabetes Database
-Size: 768 patients
+**Size:** 768 female patients (Pima Native American women)
-Features: 8 medical measurements
+**Features:** 8 medical measurements
-Target: Binary classification (diabetic/non-diabetic)
+**Target:** Binary classification (diabetic/non-diabetic)

 Features:

 - Pregnancies: Number of pregnancies